 This course is designed to serve students enrolled in vocational or technical programs.
 The emphasis is on skill-building and the applications of mathematics.
 Topics studied include a review of arithmetic, measurement, approximations, basic algebra, applied geometry, and right triangle trigonometry.
 Scientific calculators are used and are required of students.

 Prerequisites: Appropriate placement exam score or MAT.080 with a grade of C or better.

 Applicable toward graduation at Sandburg where program structure permits:

-Degree or Certificate: AAS, AGS, and Certificates where applicable.
 General Education -- Math AGS Only